boltops-tools/terraspace-docs/_docs/testing.md

 title: Testing
 ---

 Terraspace supports testing with real-resources.
-It is recommended to use a separate AWS account, GCP project, or cloud provider equivalent that is dedicated for testing purposes.
+It is recommended to use a separate AWS account, Azure subscription, GCP project, or cloud provider equivalent that is dedicated for testing purposes.

 The usual testing process will: